pierredotco/pierre-vscode-theme/README.md

 | `npm run build` | Builds the theme `.json` files in `./themes` directory |
 | `npm run package` | Compiles the theme `.vsix` file at the project root |
 | `npm start` | Automatically runs build on file change |

+## Credit

+This theme was built on top of [GitHub's VS Code Theme](https://github.com/primer/github-vscode-theme).
+All credit to them for the technique and build tooling, which we've since iterated on for more specific language tokens.